picocms/Pico/CONTRIBUTING.md

 Contributing code
 -----------------

+Once you decide you want to contribute to *Picos core* (which we really appreciate!) you can fork the project from https://github.com/picocms/Pico.
+If you're interested in developing a *plugin* or *theme* for Pico, please refer to the [development section](http://picocms.org/plugin-dev.html) of our website.

 Please do *not* develop your contribution on the `master` branch of your fork, but create a separate feature branch, that is based off the `master` branch, for each feature that you want to contribute.